stratapp/stratapp-website/about.md

 seo_description: "#stratapp is the world's first SaaS to delivery strategy, KPIs, business planning, social and work collaboration in one seamless user experience.
   10 apps in 1 for every employee, for about half the price of a social app.
-Elevate your culture, get ready for the next generation of millenials, increase employee productivity and drive business performance.
+Elevate your culture, get ready for the next generation of millennials, increase employee productivity and drive business performance.
 You'll love #stratapp."
 footer_cta: |-
   ### **join us and other CxOs**